godunko/espidf/CONTRIBUTING.md

 ## ESP-IDF Error Handling

 Many ESP-IDF functions return an error code.
-These functions are exposed in Ada via two patterns:
+For each underlying C function, the Ada bindings provide _both_ of the following subprograms:

- * Functions that return the raw error code directly.
+* A `function` that returns the raw ESP-IDF error code directly, allowing manual error inspection.
- * Procedures that automatically handle the check by passing the code to `ESPIDF.Ada_ESP_Check_Error`, raising an `ESPIDF.ESPIDF_Error` exception if an error occurs.
+* A `procedure` that automatically checks the returned code via `ESPIDF.Ada_ESP_Check_Error` and raises an `ESPIDF.ESPIDF_Error` exception if an error is detected.